douglasdavis/numpydoc.el/README.md

 argument names, argument type hints, and return type hints.
 The default behavior is to prompt the user (in the minibuffer) for a (short and long) description of the function, and a description for each argument and the returned value.
+If exceptions are detected in the function body (and `numpydoc-insert-raises-block` is `t`), exceptions are added to the docstring (with the same prompt behavior used for function arguments).
 If the prompt is off (`numpydoc-prompt-for-input` is `nil`), then some customizable template text will be inserted into the docstring.
 If an existing docstring is detected, you'll be asked if you'd like to delete it and